QGEP/docs/fr/_sources/user-guide/digitizing/digitizingwastewaterstructures.rst.txt

 Geometry synchronization
 ------------------------

 The added feature's geometry defines the geometry of the connected tables like cover and wastewater node.
+The vw_qgep_wastewater_structure-point itself has no Z value.
-The Z value of the geometry can be set by defining the level-values.
-This means when the level of the cover `co_level` is entered, this value is adapted to the Z value of the cover's geometry.
+When the level of the cover `co_level` is entered, this value is adapted to the Z value of the cover's geometry.
 The bottom level of the wastewater node `wn_bottom_level` defines the Z value of the wastewater node's geometry.
-The geometry of the wastewater structure feature corresponds to the one of the cover.
-This means, the Z geometry of the digitized feature is actually the entered value on `co_level`.

 .. note:: If a cover level changes, the Z value of the cover's geometry will be ajusted.
-When the geometry changes, the level is adjusted as well.
+When the geometry changes, the co_level attribut is adjusted as well.
 If both values change, the level takes precedence.
 On an insert it's like when both value change.
 Means the cover's geometry is set according to the cover level and if it's NULL, the Z value is set to NaN.
 The same situation is on editing the wastewater node directly.
-On this main layer wastewater structure, the only way to set the Z value of the geometry is to set co_level for cover and wn_bottom_level for wastewater node.